MCP Server

 delete_schema | write | Remove schema |

-Schema types: persona_config, api_config, db_config, knowledge, workflow_config, policy
+Schema types: persona_config, api_config, db_config, workflow_config, skill_config, mcp_tool_config, mcp_resource_config

 Triggers (9 tools)